Statistical Inference for Scale Mixture Models via Mellin Transform Approach: Introduction

 While certain methods for estimation of the distribution of \(Y\) in model~\eqref{m1} already exist, they mostly assume some specific form of the distribution of \(\eta\).
 For instance, for the case when \(\eta\) follows a standard uniform distribution, some nonparametric estimation techniques are proposed by Vardi (\citeyear{Vardi}), Asgharian et al.\ (\citeyear{ACF}), Brunel et al. (\citeyear{BrCG}).
 Later, Comte and Dion (\citeyear{CD}) and Belomestny et al.\ (\citeyear{BCG}) generalise the setting and develop the estimators based on the projection techniques for the case when \(\eta\) follows the uniform distribution symmetric about one and the beta distribution, respectively.

 The problem of statistical inference for the multiplicative mixture models can be reduced to the additive deconvolution problem by taking logarithms of both parts in~\eqref{m1} or by taking logarithms of the squares in the alternating case.
-For the additive models, a wide range of estimation methods is available; see, e.g., Zhang (\citeyear{ZhangFourier}), Meister (\citeyear{MeisterDeconv}), Belomestny and Goldenschluger (\citeyear{BG21}), and numereous references therein.
+For the additive models, a wide range of estimation methods is available; see, e.g., Zhang (\citeyear{ZhangFourier}), Meister (\citeyear{MeisterDeconv}), Belomestny and Goldenschluger (\citeyear{BG21}), and numerous references therein.
 However, as was pointed out by Brunel et al.\ (\citeyear{BrCG}) and Belomestny and Goldenschluger (\citeyear{BG20}), this idea leads to several undesired consequences such as inability of estimation at zero and the loss of the information about the sign of the random variable.

 For almost all papers mentioned above, the parametric assumption on the distribution of \(\eta\) is essential.
-The nonparametric case was considered by Belomestny and Goldenschluger (\citeyear{BG20}) and Miguel, Comte and Johannes (\citeyear{MCJ}), where the kernel-type and series estimators based on the Mellin transform are introduced.
+The nonparametric case was considered by Belomestny and Goldenschluger (\citeyear{BG20}), Brenner Miguel, Comte and Johannes (\citeyear{MCJ}), Brenner Miguel and Phandoidaen (\citeyear{BMP}), where the kernel-type estimators based on the Mellin transform are introduced.
 However, these papers significantly employ the assumption of absolute continuity of the distributions of \(Y\) and \(\eta\).

-In the current paper, we do not impose any restrictions on the class of distributions of \(\eta\).
-The only assumption is that the set \(\mathcal{H}_G\) determined by~\eqref{HG} from the distribution of \(\eta\), is non-empty.
-This assumption holds for a wide class of discrete distributions (see Section~\ref{secH} for the detailed discussion).
-Moreover, as we also show in the article, this assumption yields the optimal rate of convergence without any specific restrictions on the class of the probability density functions (p.d.f.s) of \(Y.\)
+In the current paper we do not restrict the class of distributions of \(\eta\) to be absolutely continuous or belong to a certain parametric family.
+The only assumption is that the set \(\mathcal{H}_G\) determined by~\eqref{HG} from the distribution of \(\eta\) is non-empty, and there exists a point \(\u\) such that the Mellin transforms of both distributions of \(Y\) and \(\eta\) are analytic.
+The latter assumption is rather typical for deconvolution problems, and the first one holds for a wide class of discrete distributions (see Section~\ref{secH} for the detailed discussion).
+Moreover, as we also show in the article, this assumption yields the parametric rate of convergence under very mild assumptions on the class of the probability density functions (p.d.f.s) of \(Y.\)

 In order to avoid the assumption of absolute continuity of \(\eta,\) we formulate all results in terms of the distribution functions, assuming for simplicity that both random variables \(Y\) and \(\eta\) are a.s. positive.
 Note that the distribution function of \(X\) is equal to